 Works on the new Elizabeth Street tram platform stops are going full steam ahead.
 This is significant, because with the rollout of the new E-class trams onto route 96, it's expected some low-floor trams will be available for the first time on Elizabeth Street, at last providing accessible services from the CBD to the Hospital Precinct.
-(You'd think this would have been prioritised before, wouldn’t you?)
+(You'd think this would have been prioritised before, wouldn

-As you can see from Google Streetview, there is signage/road markings indicating that when coming westbound on Bourke Street, motorists shouldn't enter the tram stop — they should do a U-turn and go back.
+One can only hope that (a) the idiots didn't hit anybody as they sped through the Mall, and that (b) those that do this kind of thing get pulled over for it.
+(1:21pm on Monday) As you can see from Google Streetview, there is signage/road markings indicating that when coming westbound on Bourke Street, motorists shouldn't enter the tram stop -- they should do a U-turn and go back.